Openhab-Nodes/website/content/en/developer/architecture.md

 ## Cloud Connector

-The *Cloud Connector* is an "IO Service Addon" that exposes your allowed Things, Thing Channels to a Google Firestore database and listens to Firestore Real-Time changes, extracting commands that are send to the *Command Queue* service.
+The *Cloud Connector* is an "IO Service Addon" that exposes your allowed Things, Thing properties to a Google Firestore database and listens to Firestore Real-Time changes, extracting commands that are send to the *Command Queue* service.

 This allows cloud functions on Amazon and Google infrastructure to interact with Amazon Alexa and Google Home in basically real-time.